greenmug-md/NewsPressPlay/Topcoder.md

 ```

  ## Working on the FrontEnd

-I started with building Video Player Component using Google's Opensource [Exoplayer Library](https://github.com/google/ExoPlayer).
- This Guide [Developer Guide for Exoplayer](https://exoplayer.dev/hello-world.html) helped in understanding and handling different media Types such as HLS, DASH, Smooth Streaming.
-It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet

 Sign In and Sign Up UI Components using Firebase Authentication for the backend.

 Once User Logs In using username and password